 Common Approval Types

-All the transactions you approve should meet the above requirements.
-In addition, a few items you should pay close attention to are listed below.
+Transaction approvals should always meet the above requirements.
+In addition, a few additional items to pay close attention to are listed below.

 Employee Reimbursements